-Trap Neuter and Return volunteer
+Trap, Neuter and Return Volunteer

-- Trapping cats using humane methods
+- Trapping the cat using humane trapping methods

-The role might also include:
+In addition, the role may also include:

 - Regular feeding of feral colonies